Sign in

 Click for larger graph

-Efficient XML provides more efficient representations for a broader range of XML documents than any XML format available and allows users to tune performance according to application specific criteria (e.g., speed over size).
-The World Wide Web Consortium (W3C) conducted extensive benchmarking of binary XML technologies and found Efficient XML consistently achieved the best compression for every test group, every use case and every class of application.
-At the same time, they found that AgileDelta's Efficient XML was one of the fastest binary XML implementations of any kind.
-And unlike other formats, Efficient XML is able to represent every XML document, not just schema-valid documents or a specific subset of XML.
-In the best real-world cases reported by customers, Efficient XML was over 450 times smaller than standard XML and 42 times smaller than WinZip.
+Efficient XML works better for a broader range of XML documents than any XML optimization technology available and allows users to tune performance according to application specific criteria (e.g., speed over size).
+The World Wide Web Consortium (W3C) conducted extensive benchmarking of XML optimization technologies and found Efficient XML consistently achieved the best compression for every test group, every use case and every class of application.
+At the same time, they found that AgileDelta's Efficient XML was one of the fastest XML processors of any kind.
+And unlike other technologies, Efficient XML works for every XML document, not just schema-valid documents or a specific subset of XML.
+In the best real-world cases reported by customers, Efficient XML make XML messages over 450 times smaller than standard XML and 42 times smaller than WinZip.

 The graphs above to the right and below to the left show how many times smaller and faster Efficient XML makes a set of large, real-world SOAP web-service messages compared side-by-side with XML, GZIP and Fast Infoset.
-Taller bars represent smaller messages and faster processing (click on the graphs for larger images).
-So in these cases, Efficient XML is up to 122 times smaller than XML, 14 times smaller than gzip and 23 times smaller than Fast Infoset.
+Taller bars represent better compression and faster processing (click on the graphs for larger images).
+In these cases, Efficient XML makes the XML messages up to 122 times smaller than XML, 14 times smaller than gzip and 23 times smaller than Fast Infoset.
 At the same time, Efficient XML processes these messages up to 35 times faster than XML, 36 times faster than GZIP and 5 times faster than Fast Infoset.
 Efficient XML is the only technology of any kind that achieves this level of bandwidth and processing efficiency.
 And if processing speed is your primary goal, Efficient XML can operate at over twice these speeds when optimized for speed over size.

 click for larger graph

-As you can see, Efficient XML is dramatically smaller and faster than XML.
-Processing Efficient XML requires significantly less time, processing power and battery power than processing XML.
-In addition, applications can read and write Efficient XML directly using popular XML APIs instead of serializing, compressing, decompressing, and parsing XML.
+As you can see, Efficient XML makes XML dramatically smaller and faster.
+Efficient XML requires significantly less time, processing power and battery power.
+In addition, Efficient XML can read and write data streams directly to and from memory using popular XML APIs instead of serializing, compressing, decompressing, and parsing XML.

-Of course, transmitting Efficient XML over wireless networks also requires significantly less bandwidth, radio time, CPU cycles and battery power.
+Of course, using Efficient XML with wireless networks also requires significantly less bandwidth, radio time, CPU cycles and battery power.
 By reducing all these things simultaneously, Efficient XML dramatically accelerates XML applications and allows any information to be accessed and processed by virtually any device, anywhere.

 Efficient XML also works for any size messages, including very small messages typical of web services, mobile devices, financial data, and location-based services.
 Traditional data compression techniques have very little effect on these types of messages and can actually increase their size while reducing processing speeds.
 Efficient XML makes them both smaller and faster.